 - Train community partners and establish a national team of supervisors to manage the programming of FAST across the UK.

 - These are ambitious targets.
 But we believe that by working together, we can help give even more children living in poverty a fair chance at school – and in life.

 The more support we receive, the more children we can reach in the UK's most deprived areas.

 Donate now to help give children the chance to succeed at school.

-We're also looking for local authorities to help us to bring FAST to more communities.
-If you can help, please email Peter Bryson at: email@example.com.
+We're also looking for schools and local authorities to help us to bring FAST to more communities.
+If you can help, please email FAST@savethechildren.org.uk.